 - Add sales page elements to your pages including stories, benefits, and more

-Image optimization is commonly overlooked.
-However, by taking the little added time to optimize your images for related keywords you can pull in some additional traffic.
+is commonly overlooked.
+However, by taking a little added time to optimize your images for related keywords you can pull in some additional traffic.
 Just as people are searching for written content, they’re doing the same thing for images and other visual content.

 There are a few different ways to optimize your images, but the most important is what’s known as “Alt text” or “Alt tag”.
 If you’re using WordPress you’ll find a small text field that lets you input relevant keywords.
 These will show up when a user hovers over the image, in some cases.